hapax/hapax.github.io/assets/simple-physics.md

 goofy irreverence and self-mythology.
 We can do better.

-*Napkin hacks.* The goal here is to describe a few simple hacks: dimensional analysis, Fermi estimates, and random walks.
+*Napkin hacks.* The goal here is to make a small contribution along these lines, and describe some simple hacks: dimensional analysis, Fermi estimates, and random walks.
 All the calculations can be done using high-school algebra on the back of a napkin; no calculus required!